shakeel-faiz/FF/003/database.md

 ## What is Data Warehouse?

 A **data warehouse** is a specialized system designed to store and manage large amounts of historical data from multiple sources.
 It consolidates data from various operational databases and external sources into a single, centralized repository often structured in a way that supports complex queries and data analysis.
 Data warehouses are optimized for read-heavy operations such as reporting and business intelligence (BI) tasks.
 They use techniques like data cleaning, transformation and integration to ensure high-quality, consistent data for decision-making and strategic insights.
 Examples of data warehousing tools include **Amazon Redshift**, **Snowflake** and **Google BigQuery**.

+## What is OLTP Database?

+An **OLTP (Online Transaction Processing)** database is designed to manage real-time transactional data.
+It supports a high volume of short, frequent transactions such as order processing, banking transactions and inventory updates.
+OLTP databases prioritize speed, accuracy and data integrity, handling tasks like inserting, updating and deleting records.
+They are typically used in systems requiring real-time data entry and retrieval.
+Examples of OLTP systems include banking applications, e-commerce websites and airline reservation systems.

+## What is database as a service (DBaaS)?

+**DBaaS (Database as a Service)** is a cloud-based service that provides managed database solutions over the internet.
+With DBaaS, users can access, manage and scale databases without having to worry about the underlying hardware, software or database administration tasks.
+It offers flexibility, scalability and automation for tasks like backups, updates and security.
+Popular DBaaS providers include **Amazon RDS**, **Google Cloud SQL** and **Microsoft Azure SQL Database**.